degregat/dist-mech-learn/README.md

 #### Prio
 [Prio](https://github.com/mozilla/libprio/) is a cryptographic system for secure aggregation with range-proofs on the submissions.
 Clients are assumed to be malicious, servers to be honest-but-curious.
 Originally supporting aggregation of boolean vectors, we have extended it to support vectors with fixed-point (approximations of floating point numbers) entries.

 #### Google's differential privacy library
 We use Googles implementations of [discrete gaussian noise](https://github.com/google/differential-privacy) to generate the noise on the servers.

+### Next Step: Move Backend Prototype closer to Production Quality
+Re-implement the backend based on [libprio-rs](https://github.com/divviup/libprio-rs) and [OpenDP](https://github.com/opendp/opendp).
+A more flexible proof system will enable [tighter bounds](https://github.com/degregat/prio-dp#range-proofs) for the range proofs.
+Using a single language (rust) will make it easier to maintain.

 ## Roadmap
 ### Mechanism Leaner
 - [x] Implement prototype of [Prior-Free Auction Learner](https://github.com/degregat/one-shot-approx-auctions)
 - [x] Analysis of prototype, regarding approximate IC ([arXiv](https://arxiv.org/abs/2104.00159)) ([ICLR DPML Workshop](https://dp-ml.github.io/2021-workshop-ICLR/files/27.pdf))
-- [x] Implement [Two-Player Auction Learning in JAX](https://github.com/degregat/two-player-auctions) for more efficient experimentation
+- [x] Implement [Two-Player Auction Learning in JAX](https://github.com/degregat/two-player-auctions) for more efficient experimentation in the prior independent case
+  - [ ] Add [Sacred](https://github.com/IDSIA/sacred) support for reproducible experimentation
+  - [ ] Add misreporting for individual agents
-  - [ ] Add Differentially Private bid elicitation phase
+  - [ ] Add Differentially Private bid elicitation with input perturbation
 - [ ] Port Two-Player Auction Learner to finished backend

 ### Backend
 - [x] Implement integer support for libprio
 - [x] Implement fixed-point support for libprio
 - [x] Implement secure distributed noise generator with secure aggregation ([code](https://github.com/degregat/prio-dp))
+- [ ] Production version of backend
+  - [ ] distributed discrete gaussian
-- [ ] Integrate distributed noise generator with federated learning framework
+- [ ] Integrate secure aggregation with distributed noise generator and mechanism learner